-Maybe that’s what it is.
-Maybe having grandchildren is how grandparents get a chance to relive their own childhoods.
-Better than with their own children.
+Maybe having grandchildren is how grandparents can relive their childhoods, better than with their children.

 “Grandparents seem to have a much easier time loving their grandchildren — or at least demonstrating love to them — than they ever did their own children.” – Leon F. Seltzer, Ph.D.